 Military Women Veterans Who Made an Impact

-It’s another new month and this time it’s National Women’s History Month!
+It’s another month, and this time, it’s National Women’s History Month!
 This title is dedicated to the many brave and strong women in the past who have sought to battle through inequality in society, break down barriers and pave a path for future generations to soar without resistance.
 To commemorate this month, we want to use this blog to honor some of the military women veterans who served for the US and distinguished themselves and help make a better future for women in the military.
 While we know many men in the military who had heroic roles during the past wars, there are a number of military women veterans who deserve a spotlight as well.

 Ann E. Dunwoody

 One of the most decorated military women veterans in history.
 General Ann E. Dunwoody was the first woman to serve as a four-star general in the Army as well as the US armed forces.
 After signing up for the army in 1974, she served as second Lt. in the Women’s Army Corps, supply platoon leader for the 226th Maintenance Company, 100th Supply and Services Battalion, Fort Sill, Oklahoma.
 Her biggest achievement was as commander of the Army Material Command (AMC), one of the largest in the army.
 Her impact as commander would largely increase the efficiency of the AMC forever.
 Gen. Dunwoody retired in 2012.

 In 1865, Cathay Williams became the first documented female African American to serve in the army.
 While at the time, women were not allowed to serve, she enlisted into the army during the Civil War as a man, under the name William Cathay.
 She served as a Buffalo Soldier during her career, assigned to the 38th U.S. Infantry.
 Her true gender was revealed to the post surgeon in 1868 and she was discharged.